blakepell/AvalonMudClient/README.md

  - LUA (LUA can be inlined as alias or trigger commands with extended UI commands exposed)
  - Colored syntax editor for LUA
  - Directions support
- - Global variable support in and outside of LUA.
+ - Global variable support in and outside of LUA that persists beyond mud sessions (Avalon also has temp variable support).
  - Plugin ability (extend Avalon by writing your own C# plugins)
  - Opinionated UI with terminals for the main content as well as different communication types.
+ - Custom scraping that can be easily turned on and off via hash commands/LUA and then piped to variables (imagine an alias that scraped notes into a database for posterity, etc.).

 ### Open Source Packages